-i) Spellings are set weekly every Friday via Spelling Shed.
+i) Spellings are set weekly every Friday via EdShed.
 The class will learn the rule and refer to it throughout the week along with revisiting it.
 This is to ensure that spellings are applied in writing rather than just learning them for a test.

-In addition to using Spelling Shed, please support your children by encouraging them to practise with your child using the strategies in the back of their English Homework books (see next slides).
+In addition to using Spelling Shed, please support your children by encouraging them to practise with your child using the strategies in the back of their Spelling/SPAG home learning books (see next slides).
 Children will complete a dictation activity to assess their understanding of the spelling rule/pattern every Friday.

 • - Upper and Lower Write each of your words out 2 times: the first time in UPPER CASE, the second time in lower case.
 Repeat 3 times.
 SPELLING spelling Pyramid writing Write each of your words like a pyramid.
 Repeat doing an upside down pyramid!
 SP SPEL SPEL SPEL SPEL SPEL SPEL SPEL Blue Vowels Write out each of your words.
 Go over the vowels in each word using a blue pencil or pen.
 Repeat 3 times.
 Spelling Curiy Words First write out your words in normal writing.
 Next, write them again in the letters.
 Spelling Spelling Spelling Flowers Draw a flower for each of your spelling words, writing one letter per petal.
 Rainbow Words Write your words out in pencil.
 Next draw around each letter 3 times using a different coloured pencil each time.
 Crosswords Write your words across and down, sharing the first same letter Spelling Backwards Write your words out first forwards and then backwards.
 Repeat 3 times.
 Spelling gnille ps Dot to Dot Write each letter as a series of dots.
 Complete the word, then join the dots.
 Alphabetical Write your words out in alphabetical order.
 Repeat in revearse order.
 Can Spell I I Spell can Tell a story Use all your spelling words to tell a short silly story.
 Write as many spelling words as you can in one sentence (with only one conjunction!).
 How many sentences do you need to include them all?
 Spelling Shapes Draw around your words, emphasising the shape of the letters.
 Repeat 3 times Colourful Consonants Write out each word using a pencil.
 Go over the consonants with a different colour.
 Repeat 3 times.
 Rhyme Time Make a short rhyme for each of your words. (the rhyming words doesn't need to follow the spelling pattern!)
 Spelling gets me yelling!
 Spot the Syllables Write out each word in pencil.
 Choose a different colour for each syllable and go over each.
 Repeat 3 times.
 Graffiti Create a wall of colourful graffiti using all your spelling words.
 Other hand!
 Write out your words.
 Next to each, have a go at writing each one with the hand you don't usually write with!
 Spelling Spelling Say What?
 Write each of your words in a question.
 Are you a Super spelling Star?
 Write each words and spot the little words within each.
 Write each little word next to the word.
-Spelling spell in
+Spelling spell in ii) Punctuation & Grammar activities will be set on Friday via Google Classroom and should be completed in Spelling/SPAG home learning books.
+These activities will provide an opportunity to practise and consolidate weekly classroom learning and support the development of writing (as well as help prepare for SATS!).
+This needs to be submitted/up loaded to Google Classroom by 3:15pm the following Thursday.
+Their Spelling/SPAG home learning book is to stay at home.

-Spelling journal examples
+Spelling examples